 As a Home Healthcare aide your responsibilities will cover a wide range of duties.
-Overall you will have the opportunity to provide a positive and uplifting atmosphere for what might otherwise be a difficult situation for your patient.
+Overall, you will have the opportunity to provide a positive and uplifting atmosphere for what might otherwise be a difficult situation for your patient.
+Individuals who are successful in this profession find it fulfilling to help those struggling with everyday activities, and help ease the burden of health complications.

 Your duties will require you to communicate effectively with other healthcare professionals and service people.
 You may have interaction with the patient’s family members.